Axioms of S-D logic

-Service-dominant logic is captured in ten foundational premises (FPs), which were intended to establish a framework for the service-centered mindset (see first exhibit below).
+Service-dominant logic is captured in eleven foundational premises (FPs), which were intended to establish a framework for the service-centered mindset (see first exhibit below).
+Since the first introduction of the foundational premises, Vargo and Lusch have realized that some of the original FPs could be derived from others and, thus, have identified five FPs from this expanded set of eleven as particularly foundational, essentially the axioms of S-D logic.
 Many of the concepts (e.g. value co-production/co-creation, value propositions and experiences) underlying this mindset, and thus the FPs, are neither exclusive to nor invented by S-D logic itself (see second exhibit below).
 Rather, S-D logic captures shifting contemporary marketing thought, in which marketing is seen as a facilitator of ongoing processes of voluntary exchange through collaborative, value-creating relationships among actors (individuals and organizations for example).

 |Axiom1||Service is the fundamental basis of exchange|

 |Axiom2||Value is cocreated by multiple actors, always including the beneficiary|

 |Axiom3||All social and economic actors are resource integrators.|

 |Axiom4||Value is always uniquely and phenomenologically determined by the beneficiary.|

 |Axiom5||Value cocreation is coordinated through actor-generated institutions and institutional arrangements.|